QuantConnect/lean-cli/README.md

   --oanda-access-token TEXT       Your OANDA API token --oanda-environment [Practice|Trade]
-                                  The environment to run in, Practice for fxTrade Practice, Trade for fxTrade --bitfinex-api-key TEXT         Your Bitfinex API key --bitfinex-api-secret TEXT      Your Bitfinex API secret --gdax-api-key TEXT             Your Coinbase Pro API key
+                                  The environment to run in, Practice for fxTrade Practice, Trade for fxTrade --bitfinex-organization TEXT    The name or id of the organization with the Bitfinex module subscription --bitfinex-api-key TEXT         Your Bitfinex API key --bitfinex-api-secret TEXT      Your Bitfinex API secret --gdax-api-key TEXT             Your Coinbase Pro API key